gurundoro/conference-event-site/README.md

 ## Reflection

-  - What was the context for this project? (ie: was this a side project? was this for Turing? was this for an experiment?)
-  - What did you set out to build?
-  - Why was this project challenging and therefore a really good learning experience?
-  - What were some unexpected obstacles?
-  - What tools did you use to implement this project?
-      - This might seem obvious because you are IN this codebase, but to all other humans now is the time to talk about why you chose webpack instead of create react app, or D3, or vanilla JS instead of a framework etc. Brag about your choices and justify them here.

-#### Example:

 This project was built as a porfolio piece.
 Main goals wre to practice building in React and using React-Router.

 I set out to build a project the resemebled a conference webiste, including a sign in page a page of speakers and their bios.
 Included pages to descripe the events and about the conference as a whole.
 I started this process by using the `create-react-app` boilerplate, then adding `react-router-4.0.